Luigi-Annic/CF_projects/README.md

-# MRSA
+# CF_projects
-Scripts for the MRSA projecy
+Scripts for the MRSA, the Achromobacter. and the treatment inequities in Cystic Fibrosis projects